vt-middleware/ldaptive/docs/guide/connections.md

 ## PooledConnectionFactory

 `PooledConnectionFactory` maintains a pools of connection for use with an individual operation.
-See the [pooling guide]({{ relative }}docs/guide/connections/pooling.html) for details on how to use a `PooledConnectionFactory`.
+See the [pooling guide]({{ relative }}docs/guide/connections/pooling.html) for more details.

 ## SingleConnectionFactory
 `SingleConnectionFactory` has one connection that is used for operations.
 Unlike the `DefaultConnectionFactory`, the connection is not closed after each use.
-This factory opens the connections when `#initialize` is invoked and closed with `#close` is invoked.
+This factory opens the connection when `SingleConnectionFactory#initialize` is invoked and closes the connection when `SingleConnectionFactory#close` is invoked.

 ## startTLS / LDAPS